University of Melbourne Faculty of Science

 The Faculty of Science at the University of Melbourne is one of the largest in Australia, with over 10,000 undergraduate and postgraduate students and a significant interdisciplinary research agenda.

 Melbourne University's Faculty of Science is one of the oldest and most prestigious science faculties in the world.
 It is the premier #1 ranking Faculty in Australia for research in the biological sciences, chemistry, physics and astronomy.
 The Faculty of Science ranks in the top 3 in Australia in all fields of science, and in the top 50 worldwide.

-The current Dean is Professor Karen Day, a distinguished malaria geneticist, graduate of the University of Melbourne and an Emeritus Fellow of Oxford University.
+The current Dean is Professor Moira O'Bryan a distinguished fertility geneticist and graduate of the University of Melbourne.
+Dr. O’Bryan's research focuses on sperm development and function, genetic and environmental causes of human infertility, contraception and how 'reproductive’ proteins affect overall health.

 History

 Scientific study, including physics and botany, was foundational to the University of Melbourne in its early years: the physics laboratory opened in 1855, and the System Garden was planted in 1856.
 The Bachelor of Science and Doctor of Science degrees were first established at the University of Melbourne in 1886, and the Faculty of Science itself was officially established in 1903.